amsikking/SOLS_microscope/power_sequence/README.md

 13) **Camera** (PCO edge4.2), main optical table back right, small black button on the back, **be gentle!**
 14) **'sols_microscope_gui.py'** -> open script and run!

+Note: The **Okolabs** objective heater can be funky.
+Check the temperature on the screen with the 'magnifying glass'.
+If the temperature is not changing to reach the set point then try going to settings -> temperature -> objective heater and then hitting disable -> re-enable -> factory settings.

 # Power OFF:
 Everything in any order!